 Dates: Complete proposals/applications must be received on or before 5 p.m.
-EDT on 10/31/2015.
+EDT on November 6, 2017.
 Proposals received after the established deadline will be rejected and returned to the sender without consideration.
 For proposals submitted through Grants.gov, a date and time receipt indication will be the basis of determining timeliness.
 The proposal must be validated by Grants.gov in order to be considered timely.
 PLEASE NOTE: It may take Grants.gov up to two (2) business days to validate or reject the application.
 Please keep this in mind in developing your submission timeline.

-For those without access to the Internet, one signed original and two hard copy applications must be postmarked or received by the established due date for the program at the following address: Cheryl A. Corbett, NMFS, Northeast Fisheries Science Center, 166 Water Street, Woods Hole, MA 02543, ATTN: 2016/2017 Atlantic Scallop Research Set-Aside Program.
+For those without access to the Internet, one signed original and two hard copy applications must be postmarked or received by the established due date for the program at the following address: Cheryl A. Corbett, NMFS, Northeast Fisheries Science Center, 166 Water Street, Woods Hole, MA 02543, ATTN: 2018/2019 Atlantic Scallop Research Set-Aside Program.
 Use of U.S. mail or another delivery service must be documented with a receipt.
 (Note that late-arriving hard copy proposals provided to a delivery service on or before 5:00 p.m. on the closing date for applications will be accepted for review if the applicant can document that the proposal was provided to the guaranteed delivery service by the specified closing date and time and if the proposal is received by Northeast Fisheries Science Center (NEFSC) no later than 5 p.m., two business days following the closing date.)

 No facsimile or electronic mail proposals will be accepted.
-March 1, 2016, should be used as the proposed start date on proposals, unless otherwise directed by the Program Officer.
+April 1, 2018, should be used as the proposed start date on proposals, unless otherwise directed by the Program Officer.

-Funding Opportunity Description: NMFS, in coordination with the New England Fishery Management Council (Council), is soliciting Atlantic Sea Scallop (scallop) research proposals to utilize scallop Total Allowable Catch (TAC) that has been set-aside by the Council to fund scallop research endeavors through the 2016/2017 Atlantic Sea Scallop Research Set-Aside (RSA) Program.
+Funding Opportunity Description: NMFS, in coordination with the New England Fishery Management Council (Council), is soliciting Atlantic Sea Scallop (scallop) research proposals to utilize scallop research set aside (RSA) quota that has been set-aside by the Council to fund scallop research endeavors through the 2018/2019 Scallop RSA Program.
 No federal funds are provided for research under this notification.
 Rather, proceeds generated from the sale of RSA quota will be used to fund research activities and compensate vessels that participate in research activities and/or harvest set-aside quota.